 The National FFA Organization has adopted the AFNR Career Cluster Content Standards and integrated them into the national award and recognition programs for the benefit of members, school administration, and agriculture as a whole.
-For a complete copy of the AFNR Career Cluster Content Standards, please visit FFA.org/thecouncil/afnr.
+For a complete set of the standards, please visit the 2016 AFNR Career Cluster Content Standards.
 You may access the standards alignments for this event at https://ffa.box.com/s/hrxlgvw7g6zo54xfi5x5kytlyusgihy0.